How to Get a Confectionery & Chocolate Trading License in Dubai

 Wholesale and retail distribution of branded confectionery

-The licence does not cover manufacturing or processing.
-Businesses that wish to produce confectionery within the UAE would require a separate industrial or manufacturing licence.
+The license does not cover manufacturing or processing.
+Businesses that wish to produce confectionery within the UAE would require a separate industrial or manufacturing license.

 Why Dubai South Business Hub Free Zone